dizzyeyes/ProductRating/README.md

 # Prerequisites:

-Download the GLM-large-ch model to "./checkpoints/GLM-large-ch/".
+Download the <a href="https://model.baai.ac.cn/model-detail/100003">GLM-large-ch</a> model files to "./checkpoints/GLM-large-ch/".

-Download the AltDiffusion-m9 model to "./checkpoints/AltDiffusion-m9/".
+Download the <a href="https://model.baai.ac.cn/model-detail/100078">AltDiffusion-m9</a> model files to "./checkpoints/AltDiffusion-m9/".

 # Steps: